rgambord/c99-doc/doc/sections/7/6/3/1/index.rst

 .. _9899_7.6.3.1p2:

+.. container:: snum

+   :ref:`2 <9899_7.6.3.1p2>`

-:ref:`2 <9899_7.6.3.1p2>` The fegetround function gets the current rounding direction.
+The fegetround function gets the current rounding direction.

 .. rubric:: Returns

 .. _9899_7.6.3.1p3:

+.. container:: snum

+   :ref:`3 <9899_7.6.3.1p3>`

-:ref:`3 <9899_7.6.3.1p3>` The fegetround function returns the value of the rounding direction macro representing the current rounding direction or a negative value if there is no such rounding direction macro or the current rounding direction is not determinable.
+The fegetround function returns the value of the rounding direction macro representing the current rounding direction or a negative value if there is no such rounding direction macro or the current rounding direction is not determinable.